philc/book-notes/it doesnt have to be crazy at work - jason fried.md

     * "We don't pay traditional bonuses at Basecamp, either, so our salaries are benchmarked against other companies' salaries plus bonus packages.
 We used to do bonsues many years ago, but we found that they were quickly treated as expected salary, so if they ever dipped, people felt like they got a demotion."
-    * They pay 25% of the grwoth in EBITDA of that year out to the current employees.
+    * They pay 25% of the growth in EBITDA of that year out to the current employees.
     * (Seems to me like they give competitive salary and no stock, so their packages are 1/2 of what Google or FB will pay.)
 * Benefits who?
   * "Gotcha benefits": those designed to keep you in the office.
   * Basecamp's philosophy is to help people get away from work.
     * Fully paid vacations every year for everyone who's been with the company for more than a year.
-The whole trip is covered: airfare, hotel accomodations -- up to $5,000 per person or family.
+The whole trip is covered: airfare, hotel accommodations -- up to $5,000 per person or family.
     * Three-day weekends all summer.
 May through September we only work 32-hour weeks.
-This allows everyoen to take Friday off, or Monday off.
+This allows everyone to take Friday off, or Monday off.
     * 30d paid sabbaticals every three years.
     * $1K per year continuing-education stipend, to develop *non-work* skills, like cooking.
 "Encouraging